TV Tuner¶

 User interface¶

-The TV Tuner user interface is divided into four tabs: Tune, Library, Editor, and Settings.
+The TV Tuner user interface is divided into four tabs: The Tune tab, The Library tab, The Editor tab, and Settings.

 The Tune tab consists of 5 sections: